U.S. ex-congressman Beto O'Rourke to challenge Texas Governor Abbott | Politics

 "Those in position of public trust have stopped listening to, serving and paying attention to and trusting the people of Texas," O'Rourke said.
 In his run against the Republican Cruz, O'Rourke proved to be a formidable fundraiser and a tireless campaigner, visiting every one of the state's more than 250 counties.
 He lost to Cruz by less than three percentage points.

-Democrats hope those moves will energize their base next year.
-But O'Rourke brings his own political baggage, after carving out left-wing stances as part of the 2020 Democratic presidential contest.
+But O'Rourke has since taken on some political baggage, after carving out left-wing stances as part of the 2020 Democratic presidential contest.
 In particular, during a Democratic debate in 2019, he memorably defended his proposal to ban assault-style rifles by saying, "Hell yes, we're going to take your AR-15."
+Abbott's campaign had attacked O'Rourke as too liberal for Texas even before he announced his entry into the race.

 "Abbott is potentially vulnerable, but any Republican starts off a race in Texas with somewhere between an eight or 10-point advantage," said Mark Jones, a political science professor at Rice University in Houston.